electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-1. Unassign your pre-production devices in order to reuse them in your other projects.
+4. Unassign your pre-production devices in order to reuse them in your other projects.
-  `impt dg unassign --dg MyPreProductionDG`

 ```
-> impt dg unassign -g MyPreProductionDG
+> impt dg unassign --dg MyPreProductionDG
 The following Devices are unassigned successfully from Device Group "MyPreProductionDG":
 Device:
   id:          235d9e7838a609ee